 Cr.
 3. (3-0).
 This course introduces prime numbers and the fundamental theorem of arithmetic.
-Topics include, but are not limited to induction, well-ordering, division algorithm, Euclidean algorithm, number theoretic functions and congruences.
-Prerequisite: MATH 1311
+Topics include, but are not limited to induction, well-ordering, division algorithm, Euclidean algorithm, number theoretic functions and congruencies.

 MATH 3327 Integrating Technology in Math Education